Neil Portnow: 60th Grammy Awards controversies

 In May 2018, it was revealed that money intended for the Recording Academy charity MusiCares was siphoned off to pay for the cost overruns of hosting the 60th Annual Grammy Awards at New York City's Madison Square Garden.

 Concerning the controversies of hosting that year's Grammy Awards in New York, Dana Tomarken, the former executive vice president of the MusiCares foundation claimed wrongful termination.
 She alleges that she was fired for pushing back against the academy's "boys club".
 She claimed that by having the MusiCares Person of the Year Tribute to Fleetwood Mac at Radio City Music Hall, the event had to forgo its traditional VIP dinner and silent auction.
 She had already been offered a deal to have the event at the Barclays Center in Brooklyn.
 The Barclays Center is owned by AEG, which competes directly with The Madison Square Garden Company which owns Madison Square Garden and Radio City.
 Irving Azoff who then had a joint venture with the Madison Square Garden Company told Tomarken that the event could not be held at Barclays and had to be held at Radio City.
 Oak View Group, which is associated with Azoff, received 300 of the highest price tickets to the MusiCares event at Radio City.
 Oak View Group was supposed to sell them as a package deal which also included tickets to the Grammy Awards itself.
 MusiCares was promised to receive $1.5 million from those tickets according to Tomarken.
 Those 300 tickets were never sold and were then returned to MusiCares, which resulted in a loss.

 Portnow also came under heavy criticism at the 60th Grammy Awards for suggesting that women in the music industry need to "step up".
 He later apologized for the statement saying that it was a poor choice of words.
 The following year, Dua Lipa referred to his comments when she won the Grammy Award for Best New Artist.

 Sexual misconduct allegations

 In January 2020 in the wake of the ouster of Portnow's replacement, Deborah Dugan, as the new president of the Recording Academy, the organization was accused of covering up an alleged sexual assault by Portnow of an artist after a Carnegie Hall concert, which Dugan cited as the reason for Portnow's departure.

+In November 2023, an unnamed woman filed a lawsuit against Portnow in Manhattan under New York's Adult Survivors Act, accusing him of sexual assault.
+The suit was also filed against the Recording Academy, alleging negligence from the organization.
+A spokesperson for Portnow called the accusations "completely false", and that the Academy "continue to believe the claims to be without merit".
+In May 2024, on the advice of her lawyers, the plaintiff filed to have her lawsuit dismissed, after it was revealed that the defense intended to file a motion that would result in the reveal of her identity.